vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

     You will use the **Add link to IoT hub** blade to provide the information required to link your Device Provisioning service instance to an IoT hub.

-1. On the **Add link to IoT hub** blade, ensure that the **Subscription** dropdown is displaying the subscription that you are using for this course.
+1. On the **Add link to IoT hub** blade, ensure that the **Subscription** dropdown is displaying the subscription that you are using for this lab.

     The subscription is used to provide a list of the available IoT hubs.